 Sold and consumed for their beneficial effects on health, nutraceuticals have met with great success.
-Among them, spirulina , particularly popular and phycocyanin , a little less known.
+Among them, spirulina, particularly popular and slightly less known phycocyanin.
 Zoom in on these two nutraceuticals having the same source, but with quite different properties.

 Two nutraceuticals from blue algae.
 But what is a nutraceutical?

-According to the official definition, “food supplements are foodstuffs the purpose of which is to supplement the normal diet and which constitute a concentrated source of nutrients or other substances having a nutritional or physiological effect, alone or in combination, marketed under dosage form ”.
-(Source: Directive 2002/46 / EC).
+According to the official definition, “food supplements are foodstuffs the purpose of which is to supplement the normal diet and which constitute a concentrated source of nutrients or other substances having a nutritional or physiological effect alone or in combination, marketed under dosage form ”.
+(Source : Directive 2002/46/CE).

-Word “ nutraceutical “, Meanwhile, does not have an official definition but comes from the contraction of” nutrition ” and of “ pharmaceutical “.
-In other words the terms nutraceuticals and food supplements mean the same thing!
+The word “nutraceutical “, Meanwhile, does not have an official definition but comes from the contraction of” nutrition” and “ pharmaceutical ».
+In other words, the terms nutraceuticals and dietary supplements mean the same thing!

 The word spirulina refers to different species of blue microalgae (also called cyanobacteria), which are found in the fresh and shallow waters of the intertropical belt.
 Widely represented on the shelves of drugstores and organic stores, these algae are generally consumed in a dried form, whether in powder, capsules, twigs, capsules or tablets.
 They owe their success to their great richness in nutrients.
 Blue microalgae indeed contain:

 vitamins B12 and E;

 minerals and trace elements: calcium, copper, iron, magnesium,

 proteins (constituting up to 70% of the dry matter);